Name: Galka Yuriy Yuriyevich

 Biography

 Yuriy was born in 1975 in the Ukrainian city of Marganets.
-Yuri is the oldest child in a family with many children.
-He has a sister and two brothers.
-When the boy was 2 years old, the family moved to Tajikistan.
-As a child Yuriy liked to read books, was fond of shooting and karate.
+He is the eldest child in a large family—he has a sister and two brothers.
+When the boy was 2, the family moved to Tajikistan.
+As a child, Yuriy loved to read, was fond of shooting and karate.

-While the young man was studying at the Russian-Tajik University in philology, there was a civil war in Tajikistan.
-Many families, including Yuriy's one, were starving.
+While the young man was studying at the Russian Tajik University in philology, there was a civil war in Tajikistan.
+Many families, including Yuriy's, were starving.
 To help his family, he combined his studies with a job as a journalist for a local television and radio company, as well as an elevator operator and a construction worker.

-At that difficult time, Yuri became acquainted with the biblical teachings professed by Jehovah's Witnesses.
-The truth from the Bible touched his heart.
+At that difficult time Yuriy got acquainted with the biblical teachings confessed by Jehovah's Witnesses.
+The biblical truth touched his heart.
 As a child, he often participated in fights, but through the study of the Holy Scriptures, he learned to love peace.

 After graduation, the young man moved to Voronezh, and later his whole family joined him.
-Here Yuriy had to learn more than one specialty: security guard, loader, tiler.
-Now he is engaged in tile and mosaic laying.
+Here Yuriy mastered the specialties of a loader and tiler.

 In 2009, Yuriy married Nadezhda.
 Modesty of the young man, his tactfulness, reliability, humor and self-esteem attracted the girl.
-Together they bring up Nadezhda's daughter, encouraging the teenager to develop spiritual values.
-As a family, they love to spend time with friends, including in nature.
+Together they bring up Nadezhda's daughter, instilling her spiritual values.
+As a family, they love to spend time with friends, including outdoors.

-Although Yuriy's family and colleagues do not share his religious views, they are bewildered by the prosecution of a believer.
-Wife and daughter miss their husband and father very much and wait for him at home.
+Although Yuriy's family and colleagues do not share his religious views, they are bewildered by the criminal prosecution of a believer.
+His family misses Yuriy and waits for him at home.
 The believer himself is convinced that justice will eventually be restored.

 Case History